Waaflee/CVACR/lib/README.md

 # Lib folder

-Here you can add your header and .c files, i recommend using separate folders for separate modules or libs.
+Here you can add your header and .c files, I recommend using separate folders for separate modules or libs.

 For example if you are using my AVRDuino lib, it'll be cloned as /lib/AVRDuino/